arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 and additional steps in the protocol were necessary.
 These overlaps still seem to play negative role in ISS step (see later).

-CP-POSH has an additional channel that can be utilized for one study-specific marker, which is later featured in one of experiment.
+CP-POSH has an additional channel that can be utilized for one study-specific marker, which is later featured in one of experiments.
-(They use deep red &mdash; good choice, as shorter wavelengths can be used by phenotyping!).
+(They use deep red &mdash; good choice, as shorter wavelengths can be used by phenotyping!)

 <!-- I am curious if something similar to mitoprobe can be developed for F-actin (i.e. RNA-based label).